mcurto/eDNA_Metagenomics/README.md

 Danecek, P., Auton, A., Abecasis, G., Albers, C. A., Banks, E., DePristo, M. A., ... & 1000 Genomes Project Analysis Group.
 (2011).
 The variant call format and VCFtools.
 Bioinformatics, 27(15), 2156-2158.

+Miya, Masaki, et al. "MiFish, a set of universal PCR primers for metabarcoding environmental DNA from fishes: detection of more than 230 subtropical marine species."
+Royal Society open science 2.7 (2015): 150088.